mari431/analog_mclock_package/README.md

 sdk: flutter

-analog_clock: ^1.0.0 # Replace with the latest version
+analog_mclock: ^1.0.0 # Replace with the latest version

 Then run: